Marine Training facilities across Canada

 Nova Scotia Community College, Port Hawkesbury, Nova Scotia

-The marine training facility is part of the college's trades program, and includes MED, short courses, and upgrade courses.
+The marine training facility is part of the college's trades program, and includes MED, short courses, and upgrade courses as well as a 4 year Cadet Program for Marine Engineer Officers or Deck officers.
 They have a bridge simulator, and a modern engineering simulator, as well as modest workshops and expansive classrooms facilities.
 The survival craft facility in on the water's edge, nearby.
-They do not offers cadet programs.
 I visited in 2017, however the pictures are less than stellar.

 Canadian Coast Guard College, Sidney, Nova Scotia